 Step four – finishing

 I felt like my a trellis was a little bit raw when it was just cut wood.
 To cover the unsightly screws and create a more natural look, I took a second jute twine and wrapped each joint of the trellis where horizontal beams met and were secured to the vertical supports.

-To cover the unsightly screws and create a more natural look, I then wrapped jute around each joint of the trellis.
-I simply tied mine off, however in seeing how the rope has frayed since, I would recommend large hammer–in staples combined with a heavy duty glue to secure the ends of the rope to the back of the trellis.
+I simply tied my robots, however, because I have seen how the rope has frayed over time, when I repeat this project I will use large hammer–in staples combined with heavy duty outdoor glue to secure the ends of the rope permanently to the backside of the trellis.

 Here’s a photo of the joints with and without the decorative rope covered joints:

 This is a great fall/winter project!
 I happened to finish my XXL trellis in the spring, but ended up opting out of wrestling the thorny summer growth, and instead waited and installed the trellis the following winder after a harsh pruning.

 And here’s my roses in bloom this spring!
 With a large trellis to support them they’ve grown huge and still look supported and only a bit wild!

 Rose trellis tip: when you are your roses in the fall or winter, wind existing canes back and forth through the beams of the natural wood trellis.
 To keep roses in place, I cut up pantyhose and old stockings.
 The stretch of this material means the roses can move with the wind and are less likely to break, while the polyester material means that they will be securely bound for a few seasons before the material degrades.